edrosten/autoconf_tutorial/README.md

 AC_CHECK_HEADERS(zlib.h, [], [AC_ERROR([A working zlib is required])])
 AC_SEARCH_LIBS(deflate, z, [], [AC_ERROR([A working zlib is required])])
 ```
-Now try misspelling "deflate" and rerunning autoconf and configure.
+Now try misspelling “deflate” and rerunning autoconf and configure.
 You'll see
 it fail like this:
 ```text
 checking zlib.h usability... yes